GeneCodeSavvy/portfolio/src/blog/using_sbol.md

 ### Mentors and Community

-I am being mentored by Dr. Gonzalo and Dr. Jake Beal for this project.
-Our work started with creating SBOL Notebooks, which will be used to test the converter.
-This also helped me get more familiar with the SBOL specification.
-Through this process, their help went beyond just fixing bugs or creating tests; they also taught me the best practices for writing Python code.
-Other members of the community, such as Dr. Prashant, Dr. Chris, and Dr. Tom have also been helpful in various places while working.

-Their guidance also extends beyond the core project goals.
-Dr. Gonzalo has planned an additional challenge for me: encoding an entire E. coli&rsquo;s genome in SBOL.
-This approach, which combines practical tasks with forward-looking challenges, makes working here exciting.
+I’m being mentored by Dr. Gonzalo and Dr. Jake Beal for this project and their expertise is insane!
+But what really stands out is their patience.

+From day one, it’s been super hands-on.
+We started with SBOL Notebooks, which will not only help test the converter but also made me comfortable with SBOL itself.
+But their guidance wasn’t just the one task.
+They helped me set up proper tests, proper tutorials and kept reminding me to write clean, readable, maintainable Python code.
+Stuff that actually matters long term.

+After completing the convertor, Dr. Gonzalo has already planned the next exciting step - encoding the entire E. coli genome in SBOL.
+It’s ambitious, exciting, and also kind of unreal that I get to be part of something like that.
+But more than anything, it shows how invested they are in pushing my growth.

+It’s rare to find mentorship that’s this practical.
+I’ve learned so much already and I’m just getting started.